-Add up all of your monthly debts and divide that number by your gross monthly income.
+Add up all your monthly debts and divide that number by your GMI.
 The answer will give you your DTI.

 Here’s an example.

-If you want to be approved for a loan in this scenarios, you’ll want to first pay down your debts (and maybe find cheaper housing).
+If you want to be approved for a car loan in this scenario, you’ll want to first pay down your debts (and maybe find cheaper housing).
 Without the credit card debt, your DTI would be at 37%.
-However, even then, the car payments would have to be a bare minimum amount so they wouldn’t push your DTI too high.
+However, even then, your payments would have to be a bare minimum amount so they wouldn’t push your DTI too high.

 To better your odds and not strain your bank account, you should probably pay off your debts and look for a more affordable, older car in this case.

-If a bank feels that it’s a good possibility that you will be unable to pay your car payment (because of credit score, DTI, or income), then getting a cosigner will increase your odds of getting approved for the loan.
-Still, don’t take out more car than you can comfortably afford, and be positive that you’ll make all payments.
-If you don’t, both you and your cosigner’s credit scores will be impacted.
+Some banks may believe you are at risk of not being able to make your monthly car payment (due to your credit score, DTI, or income).
+In this case, using a cosigner can increase your odds of getting approved for an auto loan.
+Still, don’t take out more than you can comfortably afford, and be positive that you can make your car loan payment.
+It will impact both you and your cosigner’s credit if you don’t.

-A higher credit score means a lower interest rate and the possibility of not needing a down payment.
-On the flip side, if you have a high interest rate, your monthly car payment is going to be much higher.
+A higher score means a lower interest rate and the possibility of not needing a down payment.
+On the flip side, if you have a high interest rate, your monthly payment will be much higher.

 - A+ Tier (740-877)